 CoA E24 requires that "highly noise intensive works" (refer Section 5.4) are only carried out between 8am and 6pm Monday to Friday and 8am to 1pm Saturday, and with the provision of respite periods such that work must only be undertaken in continuous blocks not exceeding three hours each with a minimum respite period of not less than one hour between each block.
-The only exception to this Condition is if "highly noise intensive works" are carried out under an EPL, i.e. during a rail possession when Sydney Trains' EPL 12208 applies (refer Section 5.4).

-CoA E20 permits works outside the hours specified in E19, to allow for:
+CoA E20 permits works outside the hours specified in E19 in the following circumstances:

-- (a) Delivery of materials required by the NSW Police Force of other authority for safety reasons; - (b) Emergency requirements to avoid injury or loss of life, to avoid damage or loss of property or environmental harm; - (c) Where an EPL permits different hours of work (applicable when works are carried out under a rail possession); - (d) Where works has been approved under an Out-of-Hours Work Protocol (refer Appendix D for a copy of the approved Out-of-Hours Work Application to be used for obtaining approval for out-of-hours work); - (e) When applicable NMLs and VMLs are met; or - (f) Where a negotiated agreement has been reached with the substantial majority of nearby sensitive receivers - this condition is unlikely to be required for the Project's works, as the scheduled work periods including rail possessions (when EPL 12208 will apply) consider rail operations as well as community impacts, and are unlikely to be substantially modified due to Sydney Trains' requirements to maintain an operational railway.
+- (a) For the delivery of materials required by the NSW Police Force of other authority for safety reasons; - (b) Where it is required in an emergency to avoid injury or loss of life, to avoid damage or loss of property or to prevent environmental harm; or - (c) Where different construction hours are permitted or required under an EPL in force in respect of the CSSI; or - (d) Work approved under an Out-of-Hours Work Protocol for Work not subject to an EPL as required by Condition E25 (refer Appendix D for a copy of the approved Out-of-Hours Work Application to be used for obtaining approval for out-of-hours work); or - (e) When applicable NMLs and VMLs are met.